-Three (3) systems were also located within the event boundary, at the FOH mixing location/s.
-At these locations an instrument was attached to the supporting structure of the platform.
+One (1) system were also located within the event boundary, at the FOH mixing location.
+At this location an instrument was attached to the supporting structure of the platform.

 The instrument cabinet comprises the following items:

 - SPLnet M100 analyser complete with third octave analysis software - SPLnet M121 Type 1 measurement microphone fitted in a weatherproof enclosure